SameerKhan15/InvestmentCalculators/README.md

 c) Inflation adjusted Par Value of the TIP.
 This is the amount you will get from Treasury upon TIP maturity.

 d) Return on paid premium - A +/- precentage quantifying gain/loss on the premium paid.

+e) Total Tax on gains

+Some notes on TIPs:

+a) Bond price will usually be higher for bonds with high coupon rates.
+However, the outcome of whether a given price structure (Bond price, Coupon rate, Time to maturity etc) is a positive deal or not is a function of 1) premium being paid, 2) the coupon being promised and 3) inflation rate (which would be a prediction at the time of TIP purchase evaluation).

+b) TIPS never fall below their par value.

+c) When TIPs mature, the investor gets a principal payment equal to the inflation-adjusted face value at that time.

+d) Taxes on TIPs returns are due each year, both on coupon payments and the increase in principal amount reflecting inflation, even though the Treasury does not pay out the increase until maturity.
+This is only applicable for TIPs being held in non Tax advantage (example: 401k etc) accounts.